 Candace Couse is an Assistant Professor at the University of the Fraser Valley School of Creative Arts (SoCa).
-She earned an MFA from The University of Calgary (2010).
-In 2020, she will defend her research-based Ph.D. dissertation within the Interdisciplinary Humanities Doctoral Program at Brock University.
+She earned an MFA from The University of Calgary (2010)and a Ph.D. in Interdisciplinary Humanities from Brock University (2020).

-Her dissertation examines how autobiographically produced images of illness can become a site for challenging the universal ideal body present not just in social understandings of “health,” but in critical thinking itself, asking: in what way is the methodology of the art experience a useful tool for medicine?
-This research was supported by The Joseph-Armand Bombardier Canada Graduate Scholarship Program from the Social Sciences and Humanities Research Council of Canada.
+Couse's research examines how autobiographically produced images of illness can become a site for challenging the universal ideal body present not just in social understandings of “health,” but in critical thinking itself, asking: in what way is the methodology of the art experience a useful tool for medicine?
+This research was supported in part by The Joseph-Armand Bombardier Canada Graduate Scholarship Program from the Social Sciences and Humanities Research Council of Canada.
 Couse has taught in Alberta, Ontario and France.